Home > Articles by: liastoll

 Why?

-Because our society wasn’t created with disabled people in mind, and the world we live in, is at its core 'ableist.'
+Because our society wasn’t created with disabled people in mind, and the world we live in is, at its core, 'ableist.'

 In fact, ableism has been lurking in our belief system for an outrageously long time.
 It’s the disfigured face of discrimination, the brutal side of social and financial injustice, and the primitive stage of inclusion.